-All units acquired via Option D Housing Incentive must be:
+All units acquired via Option D assistance must be:

 - 1. Located within Louisiana; - 2.
-Approved through an environmental review from the Program PRIOR TO execution of a purchase agreement in order to be approved for funding; and - 3.
+Approved through an environmental review from the Program PRIOR TO execution of a purchase agreement in order to be approved for funding (participant will receive a Notice to Proceed upon approval); - 3.
+Approved as meeting housing quality standards by current FHA appraisal documentation, or repaired to those standards before closing; - 4.
+Valued in a current FHA appraisal as greater than or equal to the amount of the forgivable loan; and - 5.
 Located outside of Special Flood Hazard Areas based on currently best available data developed and illustrated via Flood Insurance Rate Maps (FIRMs) in conjunction with FEMA's National Flood Insurance Program.
 These maps can be accessed through the following portal: http://maps.lsuagcenter.com/floodmaps/.